American Life: Singles

 Preceding the album release, "Die Another Day" was released as a single to promote the twentieth James Bond film of the same name.
 The song peaked at number eight in the United States, and number three in the United Kingdom.
-The production costs for the music video were over six million dollars, making it the third most expensive music video ever made, after "Work Bitch" by Britney Spears, and "Scream" by Michael Jackson and Janet Jackson.
+The music video cost over six million dollars to produce, making it the third most expensive music video ever made, after "Work Bitch" by Britney Spears, and "Scream" by Michael Jackson and Janet Jackson.

 "American Life" was released as the lead single from the album on April 8, 2003 in the United States and on April 14, 2003 in Europe.
 Blender magazine listed the song as the ninth worst song ever.
 There are two music videos.
 The first version is based on a fashion runway, with extras including children dressed in provocative war inspired outfits.
 The scene descends into violence and fighting to which the audience find amusement.
-At the end of the music video, then-President of the United States, George W. Bush is portrayed by a lookalike lighting a cigar.
-The anti-war content of its music video was interpreted as being unpatriotic, making Madonna withdraw its release from American music channels.
+At the end of the music video, then-President of the United States George W. Bush is portrayed by a lookalike lighting a cigar.
+The anti-war content of its music video was interpreted as unpatriotic, making Madonna withdraw its release from American music channels.
 She also released a statement saying she did so because she believed it was not appropriate to air it at that time, and that she did not want to risk offending anyone who could misinterpret its meaning.
 A second video was produced, showing Madonna donning military clothing and singing in front of the various flags of the world.
 The song debuted at number ninety on the Billboard Hot 100, and peaked at number thirty-seven on the chart, becoming Madonna's 45th Top 40 hit in the chart.
 The song also peaked at number two in the UK, seven in Austria and Australia, and ten in France and Germany.